ErpNetDocs/tech/modules/logistics/wms/composite-products/index.md

 ![Composite Product](pictures/composite-product.png)

-2. Create a new Product for all of the composite product‘s components.
+2. Create a new Product for all of the composite product‘s components / packages.

 ![Component Product](pictures/component-product.png)